 Lee Zalben aka “The Peanut Butter Guy”, founder of Peanut Butter & Co., explains the major difference here: “Black walnuts … have a bolder, earthier flavor.
 Their shells are thick, tough to crack, and will likely stain your hands.”

 Indeed, in North America, where black walnut trees grow, many homeowners consider black walnut trees a nuisance.
-If only they were aware of the benefits of the oil trapped inside the dense hull.

 The dense, green nuts from black walnuts trees litter driveways and lawns.
 And if they are not removed, they easily stain.
 Not to mention, once the nuts open and dissolve, they can become a slipping hazard.